Military Emergency Management Specialist Badge: MEMS Command and Staff College

 For a short time, there was a MEMS Command and Staff College operated by the SGAUS.
-Students who successfully completed this program were awarded the MEMS Command and Staff College Unit Citation and the post-nominal designation of "MEMS."
-Both the unit citation and post-nominal "MEMS" designation are no longer conferred.
+Students who successfully completed this program were awarded the MEMS Command and Staff College Unit Citation, the post-nominal designation of "MEMS" and "LM" (Legati MEMS - Militaris Subitis Procuratio Auctoritas) for MEMS Academy Staff and Faculty (lit.
+"Ambassadors") and an Emergency Management Maltese Cross and identification badge.
+The unit citation, the two post-nominal designations, badge and ID are no longer conferred.

 Design

-The MEMS Badge was designed by the academy's founder and first Commandant (Emeritus), LTC (WA) George H. Heart, Ret., and depicts the historic the United States Civil Defense eagle of World War II rampant on a bound laurel wreath, the ancient symbol for victory.
+The MEMS Badge was designed by the academy's founder and first Commandant (Emeritus), LTC (WA) George H. Heart, Ret., and depicts the historic United States Civil Defense eagle of World War II rampant on a bound laurel wreath, the ancient symbol for victory.
 The badge is authorized in basic, senior, and master levels.
 The Senior MEMS Badge has a five-pointed star added above the eagle.
 The Master MEMS Badge has a five-pointed star in a circular laurel wreath added above the eagle.

 The MEMS skill badges are worn in accordance with applicable state military regulations.
 The badges are available in full-sized and miniature-sized silver, high-gloss metal finish, as well as in full-sized subdued black metal finish.
 For the older BDU's, there are full-sized subdued black or white on olive drab sew-on patches.
 For the ACU and OCP uniforms, there are full-sized subdued sew-on patches as well as subdued black metal badges available through the SGAUS store.